 - Using the 32U4, you can code some fantastic code, such as controlling a light bulb.
 With the 32U4 and a suitable plug-in module, you can also program a camera.
 You can also use the 32U4 as a general-purpose microcontroller, which makes it ideal for projects.

 - One of the most exciting possibilities for the 32U4 is in the IoT world.
-The Circuit I used an ATtiny48 toggle switch.
+For the Circuit used an ATtiny48 toggle switch.
 Although it looks more like a coffee maker switch, I chose the ATtiny48 switch for its miniaturization capabilities.

 - The small size of the switch is the result of the use of glass as the resistive touch sensor.
 Glass also makes the switch faster and safer to use.
 A 10KΩ resistor and capacitor in series with the switch supply power to operate the LED.